Filing a Car Accident Case

 It can also mean the person is filing a complaint with the court and taking the at-fault driver to trial.

-Filing a car accident case in Nampa can be as simple as calling the defendant insurance company and informing them their client has injured a person.
+Filing a car accident case can be as simple as calling the defendant insurance company and informing them their client has injured a person.

 If the two parties are further in the process, filing a claim means filing a complaint with the court, which is a lawsuit.